NealRame/nr-audio-lib/doc/id3v2.3.0.md

     relative_volume_change_center      $xx xx (xx ...)
     peak_volume_center                 $xx xx (xx ...)

 If the bass channel adjustment is present the following is appended to the existing frame, after the center channel.
-The bass channel is represented by bit 5 in the increase/decrease field.
+The bass channel is represented by bit 5 in the increase_decrease field.

     relative_volume_change_bass        $xx xx (xx ...)
     peak_volume_bass                   $xx xx (xx ...)

 ### 4.13.
-Equalization {#section-4.13}
+Equalization

 This is another subjective, alignment frame.
 It allows the user to predefine an equalization curve within the audio file.
 There may only be one `EQUA` frame in each tag.